 ARF = Peak area of calibration standard% by volume air in calibration standard

-B-4.6.2 Correct the result to % NCG at 25.0 °C as below.
+B-4.6.2 Correct the result to percent NCG at 25.0 °C as below.
 Use the vapor pressure temperature graphs in the ASHRAE handbook of fundamentals.

 NOTE — In all liquid/vapor phase refrigerants, the NCG concentration in the vapor phase increases with decreasing temperature of the liquid phase.
 This is because the vapor concentration of the refrigerant decreases more so than that of air as the temperature drops.